stevengregory/servicenow-style-guide/README.md

 - Enhances modularity
 - Increases testability

-When you find a God Object in your code, consider refactoring it into smaller, more focused classes or modules.
+When you find a God Object in your code, consider refactoring it into smaller, more focused units of abstraction.
 This process is often referred to as "breaking down a God Object".

 **[Back to top](#table-of-contents)**